-Collaboration revenue was \$0.5 million for the year ended December 31, 2020, compared to \$289.6 million for the year ended December 31, 2019.
-The decrease of \$289.0 million was primarily attributable to revenue recognized in connection with the sale of certain licenses under our collaboration with Vertex during the year ended December 31, 2019.
+Collaboration revenue was \$913.1 million for the year ended December 31, 2021, compared to \$0.5 million for the year ended December 31, 2020.
+The increase of \$912.6 million was primarily due to a \$900.0 million upfront payment in connection with the A&R Vertex JDCA, as well as the achievement of a \$12.5 million milestone under the 2019 Collaboration Agreement with Vertex, of which \$12.0 million was recorded as revenue in 2021.
 Refer to Note 9 of the notes to our consolidated financial statements included in this Annual Report on Form 10-K for a description of revenue recognized related to Vertex.